firemark/pixelopolis/docsrc/articles/draw-objs/containers/square-fence.rst

         edge-size: 40;
     }

-You can try in on https://pixelopolis.herokuapp.com/examples/Containers/Square-Fence
+You can try on https://pixelopolis.herokuapp.com/examples/Containers/Square-Fence